molnarkares/pic16f_i2cbl/README.md

 The boot loader can be adjusted to support other MCU from the PIC16 range.
 It may include tailoring the macro definitions in _memory.h_ and _bl.h_ files.
+The application specific initialization can be placed to _appinit.c_

 # Command set